sintaxi/harp/README.md

     harp -s

-You may optionally supply a port for the assets...
+You may optionally supply a port to listen on...

     harp -s 8002